Chinese official urged Hong Kong villagers to drive off protesters before violence at train station

 There, riot police and other officers surrounded and questioned scores of men in white shirts for several hours, live media coverage showed.

 Sometime after 4 a.m., the men in white began to leave.
-No arrests were made at the time, although a dozen men have since been arrested over the incident, according to a police statement.
+No arrests were made at the time, although a dozen men have since been arrested, police said in a statement.

-A police commander told reporters at the scene that no arrests were made as the police couldn’t prove the men were the assailants, and no weapons were found.
+A police commander told reporters at the scene that no arrests were made as the police could not prove the men were the assailants, and no weapons were found.

 Public anger over the incident has built in the days since, and tens of thousands of people are expected to march through Yuen Long on Saturday.